 - What's your budget?

-- What handle weight and feel do you prefer?
-Composite, fiberglass, or wood?
+- What handle material do you prefer? composite, fiberglass, steel or wood?

 - How long does the tool need to last?
 A few months, 10 years, lifetime?

-An affordable option, open back shovel blades are stamped into shape and provide a low weight at a low price, making it a popular choice to outfit your whole crew!
-Click here to see our Leonard Open Back Shovels.
+An affordable option, open back shovel blades are stamped into shape and provide a low weight at a low price, making it a popular choice to outfit your whole crew or home!

-Considered a mid-range shovel construction, closed back blades have a flat (closed) back due to the addition of an extra welded plate.
+Considered a mid-range shovel, closed back blades have a flat (closed) back due to the addition of an extra welded plate.
 This plate adds strength and rigidity while providing a flat, smooth surface that prevents added weight due to soil buildup.
-Click here to see our Leonard Closed Back Shovels.

 The workhorse of all shovels!
 A forged blade is formed from a single piece of steel under great pressure, resulting in the strongest and thickest sockets, shanks and blades!
 The forging process provides varying steel thickness not possible by the stamping process.
 These blades offer increased thickness at critical stress areas, then thinning toward the edge for soil cutting performance!
 Click here to see our Leonard Forged Shovels.

-These shovels are ideal for scraping-up soil, debris, gravel, sawdust, etc. from a hard surface, as well as moving piles of soil, gravel, stone and other loose material.
+Square point shovels are ideal for scraping-up soil, debris, gravel, sawdust, etc. from a hard surface, as well as moving piles of soil, gravel, stone and other loose material.
 They are available with a 48" long handle or 30" D-grip handle.
-Click here to see our Leonard Square Point Shovels.

-Low-lift shovels include caprock shovels and certain round point shovels.
-A more vertical digging angle is best served when digging out plant material, dividing perennials, or redefining landscape bed edges.
+Low-lift shovels include caprock shovels and certain round point shovels as well as spades.
+A more vertical digging angle is best served when digging out plant material, dividing perennials, digging stright down, or redefining landscape bed edges.

-In this group are most square point shovels and some round point shovels.
+This is the most common type of shovel sold in home stores.
+In this group are most square point shovels and round point shovels.
 These tools are at their best when used to load or spread materials or to clean out trenches or planting holes.
-The high lift angle allows the user to stand more upright, with less strain on the back.
+The high lift angle allows the user to stand more upright, when scooping or spreading.